A different approach to this important topic…

 I work with employees to change their understanding of where wellbeing comes from.
 A particular set of circumstances isn’t necessary, but believing that it is creates the experience of suffering.
 It puts them under more pressure as they try to change their circumstances, fit in more self-care activities, meet their deadlines, impress their bosses.

-It is my honour and privilege to be invited into businesses in Essex, London and around the UK to help businesses and organisations shift their understanding of where wellbeing comes from.
+It has been my honour and privilege to be invited into businesses in Essex, London and around the UK since 2009 to help businesses and organisations shift their understanding of where wellbeing comes from.
 To free their employees from the tyranny of the belief that “out there” needs to be a certain way for “in here” to feel okay.
 The freedom that this new understanding brings, is not only a weight off their shoulders.
 It can also make way for more creativity, better relationships, clearer problems solving, authentic leadership and more!

 How I work